Generalized neutrino isocurvature: Introduction

-In \cref{sec:overview neutrino isocurvature} we consider some cosmological histories of increasing complexity and discuss the isocurvature mode generated by them.
-We find that cosmologies with neutrino isocurvature generically feature fully correlated admixtures of matter isocurvature.
-This motivates us to conduct a search for this generalized isocurvature using CMB and large scale structure (LSS) data, where $S_{\gamma\nu}/S_{\gamma \DM}$ is left as a free parameter, in \cref{sec:CMB fit}\,.
+The Planck analysis \cite{Planck:2013jfk,Planck:2015sxf,Planck:2018jri} has instead considered generalizations where besides $\zeta\neq0$, one additional linear combination of the $S_{\gamma X}$ is non-zero.
+With this restriction, the power spectrum is generalized to a 2x2 matrix and with the same counting as above one introduces four additional parameters only.
+To such a search our work on the origin of particular combinations of isocurvature is of immediate importance, since it allows one to interpret the results in terms of specific cosmological histories.
+The insight from \cref{sec:overview neutrino isocurvature} that neutrino isocurvature is generically accompanied by arbitrary amounts of matter isocurvature, motivates us to conduct a search for this generalized isocurvature using CMB and large scale structure (LSS) data, where $S_{\gamma\nu}/S_{\gamma \DM}$ is left as a free parameter, in \cref{sec:CMB fit}\,.